anthdm/hollywood/README.md

 * `ActorStoppedEvent`, an actor has stopped
 * `DeadLetterEvent`, a message was not delivered to an actor
 * `ActorRestartedEvent`, an actor has restarted after a crash/panic.
+* `RemoteUnreachableEvent`, sending a message over the wire to a remote that is not reachable.

 ### Eventstream example